jamesliudotcc/notsyllaboard-ariadne/README.md

 ./run.sh
 ```

+Note, restart the server manually when editing .gql files.

 The "database" is literally a Python dict.
 Don't tell me I didn't warn you.

 Here is [how to write resolvers](https://ariadnegraphql.org/docs/resolvers).